mattoby/mattoby.github.io/_posts/2016-2-1-mpowermemory.md

 ## Do the meds work?

-A question that I wanted to explore, going beyond whether a user has Parkinson's, is predicting for a given patient if his or her medicine is working.
+The 'bonus' question that I wanted to explore, going beyond whether a user has Parkinson's, is predicting for a given patient if his or her medicine is working.
 This hits a fundamental motivation for the mPower study, which is to do better patient tracking in between sparse doctor visits.
 I tried a few approaches to get at this question, including building models that classify medicated versus non-medicated game records for individual patients, as well as building a model that tries to class records into medicated versus non-medicated categories across all patients.
 I also did some preliminary modeling to see if I could predict the number of years that a patient had Parkinson's, the number of years they have been non-medicated, and whether they have had surgery or brain stimulation therapy.
 None of these analyses returned promising results.

-One key source of data that could help future researchers answer these questions is the [International Parkinson and Movement Disorder Society](http://www.movementdisorders.org/ "MDS")'s Unified Parkinson's Disease Rating Scale (MDS-UPDRS) survey, a professional health assessment designed to determine the severity of a Parkinson patient's disease.
+One key source of data that could help future researchers to answer these questions is the [International Parkinson and Movement Disorder Society](http://www.movementdisorders.org/ "MDS")'s Unified Parkinson's Disease Rating Scale (MDS-UPDRS) survey, a professional health assessment designed to determine the severity of a Parkinson patient's disease.
 The UPDRS data is available on Sage's [public mPower research portal](https://www.synapse.org/#!Synapse:syn4993293/wiki/247859 "synapse mPower"), but requires special certifications that I was not able to obtain in the 3 week timespan of this Insight project.
 Being able to quantify severity of disease in the patients would add a new, highly informative dimension that might allow future researchers to tease out more from the same data.

 ##  A note about uncontrolled sampling

 A troubling observation I made during the course of this project is that I was able to predict whether a patient has Parkinson's disease with good accuracy by knowing only his or her gender, education level, and age.
 Since these predictions contained no features whatsoever derived from the memory game, they are highly suspect, and betray a bias due to uneven demographics of patients playing the game, rather than any helpful signal that would be predictive for patients at large (see also my previous discussion about resampling).
 To avoid contaminating my models with these biased features, I excluded all of these demographic features outright.
 Therefore, no demographic features are included in the analyses presented above.
-However, given a more demographically balanced dataset (which might exist in the future when many more people have played the memory game, and demographic balancing is possible via resampling), education level and especially age would likely become useful to be added to a model, and potentially to include as interaction terms with some of the other features.
+However, given a more demographically balanced dataset (which might exist in the future when many more people have played the memory game, and demographic balancing is possible via resampling), education level and especially age would likely become useful features to be added to a model.
+They might also be informative under those circumstances to include as interaction terms with some of the other features, such as time between clicks.

+## Conclusions

+During my last few weeks at Insight, I've found it gratifying to work on an important problem with a real dataset that can hopefully make an impact on real lives of people with Parkinson's.
+Contributing to a much-needed paradigm shift in patient tracking, and learning many new data science tools along the way, has been an exhilarating ride.
+It is my hope that the insights I developed here will be put into use as patient tracking shifts more and more onto mobile.

 ## Accessing the code and data

-This project was done as an Insight Data Science project in consultation with Sage Bionetworks.
+I did this project as an Insight Data Science fellow, in consultation with Sage Bionetworks.
 The main deliverables for Sage are a body of code for analyzing the mPower memory data, as well as a summary of the analyses (i.e., this blog), for use by other researchers who are interested to use the data.
 Links to these resources, as well as other related resources for interested researchers, are listed here:

 ### 1. My code: